 Great Gatsby Living History Festival

-Saturday & Sunday, August 11 & 12, 2018.
+Saturday & Sunday, August 10 & 11, 2019.
 10:00 am - 4:00 pm.
 The Gatsby Festival is a two-day event at the Tallac Historic Site held each year the second weekend in August.
 Throughout the weekend a variety of activities take place on the Pope and Baldwin Estates—vintage car shows, musicians, children’s games from the 1920’s, vendors of period clothing, jewelry and other items plus the sale of the annual Gatsby poster.
 Food and fun will be plentiful!
 Feel free to come in costume and spend the day!
-Tickets are available at www.tahoeheritage.org or by calling 530-544-7383.
+Tickets will be available at www.tahoeheritage.org or by calling 530-544-7383.

 Join in the celebration of the Rip Roaring 20’s with events including: